MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 1. A user logs in after being idle for a while
 1. Refreshing the browser and the page load takes longer than expected
-1. The non-Microsoft IdP app is not configured correctly
+1. The non-Microsoft IdP app isn't configured correctly

 **Recommended steps**